Maycke25/KkthnxUI/README.md

 ### Warning
 * I am not responsible if you break your old UI due to putting mine on!
 * If you do not like something about my UI...
-Well fuck off.
+[Well fuck off](http://puu.sh/1AJEA).
 * Most addons have a config.lua file.
 Open that with a program like notepad++ and edit what you want!
-* I took time out of my life ot make this, take time out of your to say thank you!
+* I took time out of my life to make this, take time out of your to say thank you!
-* if you find a bug, then properly make a bug report!
-Do not be an idiot and spam me...
+* if you find a bug, then properly make a bug [report](https://github.com/Kkthnx/KkthnxUI/issues/new) Do not be an idiot and spam me...
 * Enjoy the UI and be happy.

 ### Picture of the UI in-game